bytemunch/bevy-firebase/README.md

 #### Project ID, API Key

-Once you have created a project, go to Project Settings (In the Settings cog on the Firebase project console) (TODO image), and take note of the Project ID and Web API Key.
+Once you have created a project, go to Project Settings (In the Settings cog on the Firebase project console) and take note of the Project ID and Web API Key.

 #### Client ID, Client Secret

 We need to create an identifier to authenticate the app with Google's backend.
-Go [here](https://console.cloud.google.com/apis/credentials), select your project in the top left dropdown (TODO image), and create a new OAuth2 credential.
+Go [here](https://console.cloud.google.com/apis/credentials), select your project in the top left dropdown and create a new OAuth2 credential.
 Name it something recognisable, and make note of the Client ID and Client Secret once it is generated.

 NOTE: I have only tested with Desktop clients.